orvencasido/Self-Hosted-Wiki.js-on-AWS-EC2-with-Docker/README.md

-# 🔐 Secure Ubuntu Server with UFW and Fail2Ban (SSH Hardening on AWS EC2)
+# 🐋 Wiki.js with Docker & PostgreSQL on AWS EC2!

 This project demonstrates how to deploy Wiki.js — a powerful, modern, and open-source wiki engine — using Docker and Docker Compose with a PostgreSQL database.